 Typically costs are about $450 per player at most levels for the summer season, less for 8U players, although teams that play in a larger number of tournaments will have higher fees.
 For 8U Magic the cost is typically in the $350 range based on fewer tournaments.
 This fee includes the uniforms, the tournament fees, some professional instruction and insurance.
 Travel expenses and personal equipment are extra (such as personalized Magic gear including equipment bags, sweatshirts, jackets, etc.).

 Most summer teams have two mid-week practices and a weekend practice or tournament.
 It is expected that the Magic is the girl's highest priority extra-curricular activity during the summer season.
 Girls who miss practices may get less playing time at the tournaments.
 However, summer is summer, and it is not uncommon for girls to miss a week or so due to previously scheduled plans — just let the manager know your availability at the tryouts.

 Players will be selected through tryouts typically at the beginning of May for summer play or in late August for fall play.
+"A" level teams will be formed after tryouts held in the November time period for spring/summer play and then again in August for fall play.
 Information on schedules for the Magic evaluations will be posted on the league website.
-Any girl playing LGCS rec ball is eligible for summer Magic.
+"A" designation teams are open to any player that attends a tryout and is selected to play.
+Any girl playing LGCS rec ball is eligible for summer and/or fall Magic teams playing "B or C" designation.
 And fall Magic is open to any player whether part of our rec program or not.
 Unlike recreation league play, friends, schools, etc. are not factors in being chosen for a team.
 Players selected for a specific team are expected to play on that team.